alex-mazzariol/docker-selenium-chrome-angular/README.md

 ## Usage in GitLab-CI
 You can select this image for use in GitLab-CI to have a ready-to-use Selenium with Chrome standalone environment.

-To use, please set the `image` parameter in your `.gitlab-ci.yml` to the correct repository/image, and don't forget to start the Selenium server before running e2e tests with `/opt/bin/entry_point.sh &`.
+To use, please set the `image` parameter in your `.gitlab-ci.yml` to the correct repository/image, and don't forget to start the Selenium server before running your tests with `/opt/bin/entry_point.sh &`.
 ```
 [...]